mirfan57/aps-fault-detection/README.md

 ```
 git log
 ```
-To move the HEAD pointer reference to a given commit msg having commit_ID without deleting the earlier commit contents git reset is used to undo local changes to the state of a Git repo
+To move the HEAD pointer reference to a given commit msg having commit_ID without deleting the earlier commit contents.

+`git reset` is used to undo local changes to the state of a Git repo
 ```
 git reset --soft <first_4_words_of_commit_ID>
 ```